 There are also other rights which aren’t relevant to your use of ChatHealth, such as those relating to data portability and automated processing.

-Head of Data Privacy
+Data Privacy team

 ChatHealth is operated by Leicestershire Partnership NHS Trust, the data processor.